Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Peer effects are partially collinear in random dot product graphs

-Definition~\ref{def:rdpg} is a slight generalization of the ``classical'' random dot product graph \citep{young2007,athreya2018}, in that it permits weighted edges, rather than binary edges.
-The random dot product graph as defined in \cite{young2007} assumes that $0 \le x^T y \le 1$ for all $x, y \in \supp F$, in order to ensure that these inner products yield edge probabilities.
-We do not require this restriction for our results, but the above definition recovers the binary setting as a special case.
+Definition~\ref{def:rdpg} is a slight generalization of the random dot product graph as it was originally introduced \citep{young2007,athreya2018}.
+The random dot product graph as defined in \cite{young2007} assumes that $0 \le x^\top y \le 1$ for all $x, y \in \supp F$, to ensure that these inner products yield edge probabilities and the resulting network is binary.
+We do not require this restriction for our results, and thus the above definition permits weighted edges, but we note that Definition~\ref{def:rdpg} recovers the binary setting as a special case.

 Under the random dot product graph, each node in a network is associated with a latent vector, and these latent vectors characterize the propensities for pairs of vertices to form edges with one other.
 Specifically, nodes close to one another in latent space are more likely to form edges, and nodes far apart are unlikely to form edges.
-When nodes cluster in the latent space, the result is that edges are more likely to form between nodes with similar latent characteristics.
+When nodes' latent positions cluster in the latent space, the result is that edges are more likely to form between nodes with similar latent characteristics.
 This manifests as homophily in the resulting network.

-More concretely for practitioners, degree-corrected stochastic blockmodels are submodels of the random dot product graph (Definition~\ref{def:rdpg}).

-\begin{example}[Poisson Degree-Corrected Stochastic Blockmodel] The Poisson degree-corrected stochastic blockmodel \citep{rohe2018, karrer2011} is an undirected model of community membership, with $d$ communities.
-Each node, index by $i$, is assigned a block $z(i) \in \set{1,2,\dots, d}$ with probability $pr({z(i) = k}) = \pi_k$, and a degree-correction parameter $\theta_i$, which describes its propensity to connect with other nodes.
-Conditional on block memberships and degree-correction parameters, edges are generated independently between every pair of vertices in the network according to a Poisson distribution.
-The expected number of edges between two vertices depends on their community memberships, their degree correction parameters, a positive semi-definite matrix $B \in [0, 1]^{d \times d}$ of inter-block edge formation probabilities, and a scaling factor $\rho \in [0, 1]$.
-That is,